*2017-18 Application cycle will begin March 1, 2017*

-Assuming satisfactory academic progress, students who matriculate in April 2013 are scheduled to graduate in May 2015.
+Assuming satisfactory academic process, students who matriculate in January 2017 are scheduled to graduate in May 2019.

 Before Tufts grants the D.M.D. degree, the Executive Faculty of the School of Dental Medicine recommends students for the degree to the Trustees of Tufts College, who have the sole right to award academic degrees.

 International students who place in the top 10% of the class and whose professionalism and character are judged exemplary by the school’s Executive Faculty will be eligible for honors.

 Summa Cum Laude: Overall average of 93 with no grade less than 80.

 Magna Cum Laude: Overall average of 91 with no grade less than 77.